anenadic/data-organisation-spreadsheets/_episodes/01-format-data.md

 ### Tidy data principle

+Do not try to combine multiple variables in one cell.
 Here's an example of poor data collection:

 ![multiple-info example](../fig/multiple-info.png){: .image-with-shadow }